 Upon adoption of IFRS, the Company has to determine whether to elect a cost model or revaluation model.
-Management has yet to decide on which model to adopt.
-Currently, the Company has a small amount of office and exploration equipment, capitalized as property, plant and equipment and as a result there will be not significant impact on the adoption of either IFRS model on the Company's financial statements.
+Management has decided to elect a cost model.
+Currently, the Company has a small amount of office and exploration equipment, capitalized as property, plant and equipment and as a result there will be not significant impact on the adoption of IFRS on the Company's financial statements.